sasip-climate/notebooks-nextsim-workshop2025/README.md

 ## Computing environment
 The docker image containing the needed libraries and a compiled version of nextsimdg can be downloaded from [here](https://quay.io/repository/auraoupa/nextsim-workshop?tab=tags) with the command `docker pull quay.io/auraoupa/nextsim-workshop:146ddc41ba09`

-You then launch the downloaded docker image with the command `docker run --rm -v /YOURPATH/nextsim-workshop:/home/nextsim-workshop -p 8888:8888 nextsim-workshop:146ddc41ba09` where YOURPATH must be replaced by the absolute path on your laptop leading to the `nextsim-workshop` dir
+You then launch the downloaded docker image with the command `docker run --rm -v /YOURPATH/nextsim-workshop:/home/nextsim-workshop -p 8888:8888 nextsim-workshop:146ddc41ba09` where YOURPATH must be replaced by the absolute path on your laptop leading to the `nextsim-workshop` directory

 A jupyterlab is now deployed, you just have to open in a browser the given adress `http://127.0.0.1:8888/lab?token=...` with your assigned token